dingo/api/readme.md

 ### Defining Routes

 Before routes are defined they need to be wrapped in an API group.
-This group lets the API know, among other things, the version of the API that these routes will respond to:
+This group lets the API know, among other things, the version of the API that these routes will respond to.

 	Route::api(['version' => 'v1'], function()
 	{